leohe27/test/README.md

 ### ⚖️ Ethical Considerations
 * **Technical Limitations:** Although AI NLP models significantly improve analysis efficiency, they still face risks of misjudgment when dealing with complex internet slang, sarcasm, and rhetorical nuances.
 * **The Necessity of Human Insight:** Data only provides phenomena; it does not provide explanations.
 In this project, sociological theories and communication perspectives gave the raw data its true value.
 Technology should serve professional judgment, not replace humanistic gatekeeping.

+## 🚀 6.
+Future Work
+To further deepen this research and expand its analytical dimensions, the following areas can be explored in future iterations:

+* **Expanded Multi-Platform Analysis:** Extend the data collection to include other major social networks such as **Weibo** (news and text-centric) and **Bilibili** (long-form video, younger demographic) to construct a more holistic map of Chinese public opinion.
+* **Geospatial Sentiment Analysis (IP Location):** Leverage the IP address location tags associated with user comments to conduct regional analysis.
+This will help determine if sentiment correlates with geographic locations, mapping out how coastal vs. inland provinces, or tier-1 vs. tier-3 cities, react differently to corporate events.